 LEVEL: I SEMESTER: I OR II COURSE CODE: ACCT 1002 COURSE TITLE: INTRODUCTION TO FINANCIAL ACCOUNTING CREDITS: 3 PREREQUISITES: NONE CO-REQUISITE: ACCT 1003 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION: An introductory course designed for students of accounting and those in other areas of study.
-It aims at providing a practical and a theoretical understanding of the principles and concepts involved in the preparation of financial statements.
+It aims at providing a practical and a theoretical understanding of the principles and concepts involved in the preparation of aims at providing a practical and a theoretical understanding of the principles and concepts involved in the preparation of financial statements.
 Students are exposed to a conceptual analytical approach with the aim of improving their critical thinking and communicative skills.

-SEMESTER: I OR II COURSE CODE: ACCT 1003 COURSE TITLE: INTRODUCTION TO COST AND MANAGERIAL ACCOUNTING CREDITS: 3 PREREQUISITES: NONE CO-REQUISITES: ACCT 1002 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION: This is an introductory course for students of accourse
+LEVEL: I SEMESTER: I OR II COURSE CODE: ACCT 1003 COURSE TITLE: INTRODUCTION TO COST AND MANAGERIAL ACCOUNTING CREDITS: 3 PREREQUISITES: NONE CO-REQUISITES: ACCT 1002 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION.
+This is an introductory source for students of accourt